Scoring Your Credit - How's Your Credit Score

-You might think that the home buying process starts with getting pre-approved by a lender or with choosing a real estate agent.
+Most people assume that the home buying process starts with getting pre-approved for a loan or with choosing a real estate agent.
 The quality of your wallet starts the home buying process.
-To make your goal of homeownership realized, you must consider your FICO score along with the type of lender for which you'll qualify in Newburgh.
+To realize your goal of owning a home, you must consider your FICO score along with the type of loan for which you'll qualify in Newburgh.

 - Credit to Debt Ratio — How much do you owe versus your available credit?